CefasRepRes/agriforwards-summer-school-2022/README.md

 ## The fish finder

-- [ ] Decide whether this option is a goer.
+- [ ] Rob to flesh this out a bit more

 ### Introduction

-Software must navigate the (autonomous?) vessel to the fishing grounds, considering collision avoidance and selecting the most profitable areas to fish.
+Software must navigate the (autonomous?) vessel to the fishing grounds, considering collision avoidance and minimising fuel costs.

 ### Task

-Given data about bathymetry, windfarms and shipping (AIS), determine an optimal fishing location and plot a route to get there.
-Show your results in a GIS system.
+Given data about bathymetry, windfarms and shipping (AIS), determine an optimal fishing location and plot a passage plan.
+Show your results on a map.

 ### Notes